 - modern public sector management.

-The policy-making section of this website contains three reports produced as part of the Better Policy Making Initiative.
+My policy-making website contains three reports produced as part of the Better Policy Making Initiative.

 Apart from this, the civil service part of the initiative concentrated on 6 areas:-